 Integrated Management System Manual

 We offer multiple versions of the Documentation Package to simplify the process for your organization, as well as a completely integrated manual.

 Learn more about which version is best for you.

 - Implementation and Operation of the system cost less.

 - No Redundancies, reducing the chance of conflict.

 - Responsibility of QMS and EHS can be conflicted in some organizational structures

 - External third party audits can be more difficult.

 Deciding which one is right for you can be difficult.
 IMS can create complexity for your organization, yet these standards are designed to improve your organization overall.
 Today, integrated management systems are becoming more common as the global market continues to grow.

-Rather than have parallel (duplicate) Manuals and other documentation we note where the user can just add OHSMS and EMS requirements to the common QMS Manual, procedures and instructions.
+Rather than have parallel (duplicate) manuals and other documentation we note where the user can just add OHSMS, EnMS, and EMS requirements to the common QMS Manual, procedures and instructions.